anscer/job-assignment-rahulkrish57/NOTES.md

 This document provides details on how to interact with the API endpoints using Postman.
 The endpoints include authentication and CRUD operations for the `State` model.

+## Live API endpoints

+you can use live api link `https://anscer-assignment.onrender.com/` to access database resources.

 ## Postman Collection

 You can use the following Postman collection to test the API endpoints.